indiana-university/easy-lang-markup-tinymce-plugin/README.md

 To see the plugin in action, see the [TinyMCE Language Plugin Development (TinyMCE Version 7.4.0)](https://brichwin.pages.iu.edu/tests/tinyMCE-lang-plugins/examples_7.4.0/basic-tinyMCE-langs-canvas.html)

+## Build

+Use your favorite tool to minify the plugin.js file to plugin.min.js.

 ## Installation

 1. Copy the `languageSelect` plugin to your TinyMCE plugins directory: